 COMPLETE DETAILS ABOUT THE CONSTRUCTION

-The building plans should be as per the local regulations and complete information should be provided to the owner.
-Various items such are structure of the building, electrical wiring, plumbing, drainage, septic tank, water cistern & guttering, access to road, landscaping and complete description should be provided in the agreement so that there will not be any ambiguity.
+The building plans should be as per the local regulations, and complete information should be provided to the owner.
+Various items such as the building’s structure, electrical wiring, plumbing, drainage, septic tank, water cistern & guttering, access to road, landscaping, and complete description should be provided in the agreement; there will not be any ambiguity.

 The information about the type of materials used for the construction should be included in the agreement.

-The agreement should be prepared by experts and drafting standards should be maintained so that the interests of both parties will be protected.
+Experts should prepare the agreement, and drafting standards should be maintained so that both parties’ interests will be protected.
 The date of signing the contract should be prominently displayed on the top of the page.
 The date of occupation of the site by the contractor should be furnished in the agreement.

 VARIATION AND ALTERATION

 If there are any alterations, they should be done as per the mutual agreement between the owner and the contractor.
-In most of the cases, there will not be any alterations.
+In most cases, there will not be any alterations.
 The alterations will be minor in nature.
-For example, the arrangement of cupboards, wiring and inclusion of additional power socket and other aspects can be discussed by the owner so that his or her interests will be served by the contractor.
-As long as the construction cost is within the price limit, there will not be any difficulty in making changes.
+For example, the arrangement of cupboards, wiring, and inclusion of additional power socket and other aspects can be discussed by the owner so that the contractor will serve his or her interests.
+As long as the construction cost is within the price limit, there will not be any difficulty making changes.

 EXTENSION OF TIME IN CASE HOUSE CONSTRUCTION / COMPLETION IS DELAYED